justnonamenoname/lifeticle/readme.txt

 The organism is evolutionarily limited; for example, sharper vision leads to the brain having to process more information, which is more complex, requires more attention, and reduces reaction speed.
 Similarly, enhanced hearing would require more brain power.
-A dog’s excellent sense of smell helps it find food, while an eagle’s sharp vision assists it in this task.
+A dog's excellent sense of smell helps it find food, while an eagle's sharp vision assists it in this task.
 The question is divided into two parts: what sensations and of what strength the brain is capable of generating, and what types are generally possible, and whether their number is limited.